Quality, you get what you pay for. Sorry, not the most exciting of posts, but if you’re thinking of buying an engine from here then…

 When cams are fitted I never rely on the slots at the end and always use a dial gauge to check lift at TDC.
 You really need to have some figures to work from and can never trust with 100% the cam manufacturer got it right.

 Pistons.
 Pretty rare I use the orginals unless asked to do so or on a budget build.
 Mainly because the compression ratio is too low.
 Whilst putting a bigger cam in a std CR engine will see some kind of positive result, matching a big cam with high CR is a marriage made in heaven.
-This isn’t the time nor place to go into this extensively as it’s really an item all of it’s own, but doing it the proper way will not only make more power and torque (at every single RPM) it’ll also see better MPG.
+This isn’t the time nor place to go into this extensively as it’s really a discussion all of it’s own, but doing it the proper way will not only make more power and torque (at every single RPM) it’ll also see better MPG.
+People get to thinking it’s all about some dick waving peak BHP figure yet it isn’t.
+It’s more about how an engine performs at idle, at low rpm and mid range too.
+‘The area under the curve’ is very important and once you’ve driven a properly modified engine it will become very apparent.

 The bores are often re-bored and honed, if they are then a deckplate is used.
 This allows me to run the piston to bore clearance really tight.
 Less piston rock, no piston slap (a knocking noise when cold) and more power, less wear due to components fitting together properly.